arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 1. Right-click on **Setup.cmd** and select Run as Administrator to launch the setup process that will configure your environment and install the Visual Studio code snippets for this lab.
 1. If the User Account Control dialog is shown, confirm the action to proceed.

->**Note:** Make sure you have checked all the dependencies for this lab before running the setup.
+> **Note:** Make sure you have checked all the dependencies for this lab before running the setup.

->This lab requires a Windows Azure SQL Database to start.
-To build the Northwind2 database automatically, the **Setup.cmd** file will prompt to you with your Windows Azure SQL Database account information.
+> This lab requires a Windows Azure SQL Database to start.
+To build the Northwind2 database automatically, the **Setup.cmd** file will prompt you with your Windows Azure SQL Database account information.
 Remember to update the NorthwindEntities connection string in the application's configuration file to point to your database for each solution.

->Remember to configure the firewall setting your Windows Azure SQL Database account to allow you to specify a list of IP addresses that can access your Windows Azure SQL Database Server.
+> Remember to configure the firewall setting your Windows Azure SQL Database account to allow you to specify a list of IP addresses that can access your Windows Azure SQL Database Server.
 The firewall will deny all connections by default, so **be sure to configure your allow list** so you can connect to the database.
 Changes to your firewall settings can take a few moments to become effective.
-For additional information on how to prepare your Windows Azure SQL Database account, refer to the exercise 1 of the Introduction to Windows Azure SQL Database lab in the training kit.
+For additional information on how to prepare your Windows Azure SQL Database account, refer to the Windows Azure documentation on [How to Create and Configure SQL Database](http://www.windowsazure.com/en-us/documentation/articles/sql-database-create-configure).

 >![SQL database setup](Images/sql-database-setup.png?raw=true "Windows Azure SQL Database setup")